phantomics/april/README.md

 ⌶ I-Beam
 ```

 See a pattern?
 The functions not planned for implentation are all those that manifest low-level interactions between the APL instance and the underlying computer system.
-Common Lisp already has powerful tools for system interaction, so it's presumed that developers will do things like this outside of Apex.
+Common Lisp already has powerful tools for system interaction, so it's presumed that developers will do things like this outside of April.

 ## Also Not Implemented